[Skip to Content]

 B. Television

-30. Interview (Radio or Television)
+30. Interview

 Submit ONE interview.
 Delete all commercial breaks, but no other editing may be done to the interview as aired.
 Entrant may be interviewer OR person being interviewed.